osakalibra/osakalibra.github.io/src/content/post/osaka-gender-healthcare-en.md

 - Address: 2-19-7 Habucho, Kishiwada-shi, Osaka-fu 596-0825
 - Doctor: Hiroyuki ODA (Vice President of [Kansai GIC Network](https://www.kgn.or.jp/officer.html))
-- Reservations: Required
+- Appointment Required: Yes

 The author made an appointment by phone at this clinic and received a diagnosis.
-The process and prices can be found on the official website.
-Mostly, you will be counseled by a licensed psychologist, followed by WAIS-3 (intelligence test, very long and boring, so you may need to be prepared), and then you will be examined by a designated urologist (it will be stressful, but there is nothing else you can do about it in Japan at this time).
-If you are already on DIYHRT, you can also have a blood test if you inform them of this.
-After counseling by a licensed psychologist and the intelligence test, continuing medical treatment can be provided at the Irisawa Mind & Body Clinic in Namba.
+The process and prices can be found on their official website.

+Generally, you'll receive counseling from a certified psychologist, then take the WAIS-3 (an intelligence test, which might feel tedious, so some mental preparation might help), and undergo examinations at a designated urology clinic (it might be stressful, but unfortunately, that's how it is in Japan at the moment).
+If you're already self-administering hormone therapy, you can mention it, and they can arrange for blood tests as well.
+After counseling and the intelligence test, ongoing treatment can be continued at the Irisawa Mind and Body Clinic in Namba.

 ### [Iwasa Clinic (Urology)](https://www.iwasa-cl.net/)

 - Address: 三共日本橋ビル 3F, 1-3-1, Nipponbashi, Chuo-ku, Osaka-shi 542-0073
 - Doctor: Atsushi IWASA (External Member of the Body Treatment Judgment Council)
-- Reservations: Not required
+- Appointment Required: No

 This is the urology department designated by the Kijima Mental Clinic.